beatfaced/beatfaced.github.io/_posts/2018-12-10-eyeshadow-palette-post.md

 ## Pros/Cons
 The palette comes with a varierty of different colors which letś people explore with different colors.
 The colors are very pigmented and stay on for a quite some time.
 But some people have had allegeric reactions to his palette.
 People just need to be more careful.
+The palette is pretty pricey as well which is $39 and brushes come sepreate which is $149.

 ## Other Palettes
 There are many more palettes that are good as well.
 Some palettes may not be as high quality as James but they do the job.

 ## Why James Charles Palette?
-Not only does his palette
+Not only does his palette contain manny colorful colors but it also contain, blush, highlighter, contour, ect.
+Haivng is palette can be used for many things and I would for sure buy it.